E1Bos/VALocker/README.md

   - Medium 500-800ms
   - High 800-1000ms
 - Works irrespective of how many agents you have unlocked (See [guide](#guide) for more information).
-- **_(PLANNED, NOT IMPLEMENTED YET)_** Support for map-specific agent locking.
+- **_(PLANNED, NOT IMPLEMENTED YET)_** ~~Support for map-specific agent locking.~~

 ### 🕵️‍♂️ Anti-Detection

-- Selects random part of agent and locking button so movement can't be predicted.
+- Selects random part of agent and locking button making every lock unpredictable.
-- Analyzes screenshots, taken hundreds of times per second to determine what is going on within the game, a safer approach which reduces the risk of bans significantly compared to other aggressive methods such as direct memory reading or API abuse.
+- Analyzes screenshots, taken hundreds of times per second to determine what is going on within the game, a safer approach which reduces the risk of bans significantly compared to other aggressive methods such as direct memory reading or abusing the API.
+- The mouse only moves once the agent selection screen is detected, making it safer than macros or other methods that move the mouse constantly.

 ### 🎲 Random Agent Selection

-- Random agent mode allows random agent selection from a pool, for when you get bored of playing the same agent.
+- Random agent mode allows random agent selection from a pool of possible agents, when you get bored of playing the same agent in swiftplay, or when you want to have some fun.
-- ExclusiSelect (ES) mode disables random agents after they're picked, ensuring you don't get the same agent twice.
+- ExclusiSelect (ES) mode disables random agents after they're picked, ensuring you don't get the same randomly-selected agent twice.
   - When ES is disabled, it refreshes random agent selections to what they were prior to ES being enabled.

 ### 📊 Stats

-- Tracks the time to lock, total locks, and times locking a specific agent.
+- Tracks the time to lock, and total times used.
 - Displays all stats in real time.

 ### 💾 Saves

 - Allows for multiple save files for different accounts and/or configurations.
 - Each save has its own selected agent, toggled agents, and random agents, allowing for more flexibility.
+- Saves can be favorited, renamed, or deleted, without needing to dig through your file explorer.

 ### 🔧 Tools

 - Features non-instalocking related tools to improve quality of life.
 Tools only work when the instalocker is disabled, when the status says "In Game".
-- Auto Drop Spike automatically drops the spike when you are holding it.
+- **_(PLANNED, NOT IMPLEMENTED YET)_** ~~Auto Drop Spike automatically drops the spike when you are holding it.~~
 - Anti-AFK moves you around a random amount with a random delay.
   - Anti-AFK can be enabled with the instalocker functionality while queuing, allowing you to take a break from your computer and return without being kicked for inactivity or failing to pick an agent in time.
-  - Anti-AFK automatically disables if your movement keys are pressed.
-Or, if "GRAB_KEYBINDS" is set to false in the user settings file, if "WASD" are pressed, ensuring it doesn't interefere with your game while you play.
+  - Anti-AFK automatically disables if your keyboard is being used, ensuring no interference with your gameplay.
-- Automatically grabs your keybinds to ensure that the correct keys are pressed when using tools (can be disabled).

 > Tools are still a work in progress.
 Feel free to suggest any tools you would like to see implemented.

 ## ⚙️ Installation

-VALocker automatically downloads all config files and places them in the %APPDATA% folder, this makes the location of the executable irrelevant.
+VALocker automatically downloads all config files and places them in `%APPDATA%/VALocker` folder, this makes the location of the executable irrelevant.
 The executable can be placed anywhere on your computer, and it will still function correctly.

 ### 💻 Executable

-1. Download `VALocker.zip` from the [releases](https://github.com/E1Bos/VALocker/releases) page.
+1. Download `VALocker.exe` from the [releases](https://github.com/E1Bos/VALocker/releases) page.
-2. Extract `VALocker.exe` to a location of your choice.
-3. Run `VALocker.exe` to launch the application.
+2. Run `VALocker.exe` to launch the application.
+It may take a few seconds to start up as it downloads all necessary files.

 ### 🐍 Python